 Sensitive — Information whose access must be guarded due to proprietary, ethical, or privacy considerations.
 This classification applies even though there may not be a civil statute requiring this protection.

 Example: Fixed asset details, PUID, electronic or paper admissions applications

-Restricted -- Information protected because of protective statutes, policies or regulations.
-This level also represents information that isn't by default protected by legal statue, but for which the Information Owner has exercised their right to restrict access.
+Restricted — Information protected because of protective statutes, policies, or regulations.
+This level also represents information that isn't by default protected by legal statute, but for which the Information Owner has exercised the right to restrict access.

 Example: Protected Health Information (HIPAA/PHI); student data such as SSN, date of birth, grades/GPA/transcripts (FERPA); financial account information (GLBA); payment card information such as payment card number (PCI); government-restricted research data (ITAR, EAR); Controlled Unclassified Information (CUI - as indicated by Executive Order 13556); or third-party confidential or proprietary information.